sidewayss/html-elements/README.md

 The `part` attributes are all optional.

 __NOTE:__ With this template, the element is a flex container, relying on the default `flex-direction:row`.
-I find that `align-items:center` works best for this combination of shapes, font, and font size because the box's bottom line aligns with the font baseline:
 ```css
 check-box, check-tri {
   display: flex;